|Time||Monday, August 31|

 Skills-based volunteering.
 It is what’s “hot.”
 But how do we recognize and put to work the skills of all of our employees, not only high-level professionals and “fast trackers”?
 What is an appropriate balance between skills-based and ‘traditional” (“hands-on”) employee volunteering?
 What are the limits in bringing it “to scale”?
 Join the discussion with companies that have world class skills-based volunteer programs.

 Building internal support & overcoming resistance.
 Strategies, programs & policies are fine.
 But what happens when there is resistance from those closest to the work.
-This is a unique approach to addressing that challenge.
+Work with colleagues to build effective approaches to address that challenge.

 Please fill out the form on the right or email us at [email protected].